 News

-Welcome to lab to Dania Khan!
-Dania is a student in the 2021 AGNR Summer Opportunities In Agriculture and Environment (SOARE) and REEU (Research and Extension Experiences for Undergraduates) Programs.
-She is joining us from Perdue University!
+Welcome to lab to Lauren Black!
+Lauren is a student in the 2023 AGNR Summer Opportunities In Agriculture and Environment (SOARE) Program.
+She is joining us from College of Southern Maryland!

 Welcome to the lab to Elad Shdaimah and Mairead Whitford Jones!
 They’ve both been accepted into the ENST 4+1 BS/MS program!